InkRF/latex-kinda-simple-report-template/README.md

 # A Kinda Simple LaTeX Report Template

 >Note: This template was adapted by a report template created by Kartik Singhal under theCreative Commons Attribution 4.0 International License.
-You can their template at the repository linked [here](https://github.com/googol-lab/latex-project-report-template)
+You can view their template at the repository linked [here](https://github.com/googol-lab/latex-project-report-template)

 After finding a fantastic LaTeX report template (linked above), I discovered it was in fact, a bit too good for my needs.
 Therefore, I've adapted the original into a template that fit my needs better as an undergrad engineering student.